 Orchid Country Club, 1 Orchid Club Road, Singapore 769162, Tel: (+65) 6755 9811, www.orchidclub.com

-Spoil yourself with nine restaurants and dining choices, each offering different cuisines, before you have a go at the competition-sized swimming pool, soak in the outdoor jacuzzis or splash the day away at the water play area.
+Spoil yourself at this country club in Singapore with various restaurants and dining choices, each offering different cuisines.
+Have a go at the competition-sized swimming pool, soak in the outdoor jacuzzis or splash the day away at the water play area.
 Then head indoors and knock down pins at the bowling alley, jam to popular hits at the karaoke rooms or sign up for aerobics, yoga and martial arts classes.

 Situated outside the Padang, SCC has a full calendar each year, filled with sporting events, festival celebrations and more.
-In addition to cricket, this social club in Singapore also offers other sports such as billiards, bridge, football, rugby and much more.
-There’s also plenty of wine and dine options and events, as well as a Wine Circle programme that offers overseas wine tours, wine tastings and appreciation classes.
+In addition to cricket, this social club in Singapore also offers other sports such as billiards, bridge, football, and rugby.

-Not only does it have all the usual activities – think golf, tennis, squash, swimming, bowling and billiards – the Singapore Island Country Club also offers dance classes and enrichment programmes that allow you to pick up new skills.
+Not only does it have all the usual activities – think golf, tennis, squash, swimming, bowling and billiards – the Singapore Island Country Club also offers dance classes and enrichment programmes.

 Singapore Island Country Club, 180 Island Club Road Singapore 578774, Tel: (+65) 6459 2222, gis.sicc.org.sg

-Members between the ages of 6 and 21 can sign up for Pony Academy to join weekly unmounted rallies, and learn about equitation and horse management in a safe environment, and groom, wash, feed and interact with 45 ponies and horses.
+Members between the ages of 6 and 21 can sign up for Pony Academy to join weekly unmounted rallies, and groom, wash, feed and interact with ponies and horses.
 Those who are serious about riding can join the Riding Academy to learn the fundamentals of riding, posture and balance.
-For those already skilled in polo, the social club hosts plenty of tournaments and events throughout the year.
+For those already skilled in polo, this social club in Singapore hosts plenty of tournaments and social events throughout the year.